Is it this hands-on approach, combined with a clearly defined needs analysis plus the use of synergies that make the foundation support so effective?

 From donor to partner-support organization

-The Roger Federer Foundation made the transition from donor to partner-support organization with the pillar objective of project sustainability some years ago.
-Rather than a donor-beneficiary relationship, capacity is built through a catalogue of measures which also includes financial support, Dr. Händel emphasizes.
+The Roger Federer Foundation made the transition from donor to partner-support organization on the pillar of project sustainability some years ago.
+Rather than a donor-beneficiary relationship, capacity is built through a catalogue of measures which among other criteria includes financial support, Dr. Händel explains.

 In one example, the foundation’s study revealed that the twenty-five per cent grade one and two absenteeism was due to the children themselves perceiving schools as not child-friendly.
 With parents and schools not enforcing attendance, this would lead to predictable outcomes right at the onset of an educational process which should aim to equip students toward economical independence later in life.